lukepur/data-resolver/README.md

 | `^` | Relative path indicator.
 Used in conjunction with the `targetPath` to refer to sibling data. | `$.movies.^.year` assuming the target path is `['movies', 1, 'name']` | `2000` |

 ### fn resolvables
 `fn` resolvables provide a mechanism for invoking functions over specific data to compute the resolved value.
 Used in conjuction with `lookup`s and `fnRef`s, this provides a powerful way to transform data in arbitrarily complex ways.
+Note that if an `fn` resolvable returns a function (e.g. it is a function factory) then it is a function reference rather than a value.
+This allows function factories to be used to, for example, build custom iteratees for collection maps.

 #### fn examples
 The examples below relate to the [example data and context](#example-data-structure).